CloudLabsAI-Azure/Cloud-Native-Application/labguide/Azure 06-Monitor-for-Containers.md

    ![](media/ex6-config-ci.png)

 ### Task 2: Review Azure Monitor metrics & Setup Alerts

+In this task, you will be reviewing the monitored AKS cluster that you configured in the previous task and setting up the alerts.

 1. Once you onboarded the cluster to Azure monitor.
 To review the logs, navigate to **Monitored clusters** section and select your AKS.